Culture of Ireland: Languages

 Irish and English are the most widely spoken languages in Ireland.
 English is the most widely spoken language on the island overall, and Irish is spoken as a first language only by a small minority, primarily, though not exclusively, in the government-defined Gaeltacht regions in the Republic.
-A larger minority speak Irish as a second language, with 40.6% of people in the Republic of Ireland claiming some ability to speak the language in the 2011 census.
+A larger minority have Irish as a second language, with 40.6% of people in the Republic of Ireland claiming some ability to speak the language in the 2011 census.
 Article 8 of the Constitution of Ireland states that Irish is the national and first official language of the Republic of Ireland.
 English in turn is recognised as the State's second official language.
 Hiberno-English, the dialect of English spoken in most of the Republic of Ireland, has been greatly influenced by Irish.

-In contrast Northern Ireland, like the rest of the United Kingdom, has no official language.
-English, however, is the de facto official language, and Ulster English is common.
-In addition, Irish and Ulster Scots have recognition under the European Charter for Regional or Minority Languages, with 8.1% claiming some ability in Ulster Scots and 10.7% in Irish.
+In Northern Ireland, English is a de facto official language, with Ulster English being common.
+In 2022, the Irish language received official language status in Northern Ireland as a result of the Identity and Language (Northern Ireland) Act, with Ulster Scots receiving minority language status.
+According to the 2021 census, 12.4% of the population could speak some amount of Irish, and 10.4% were able to speak some amount of Ulster Scots.
 In addition, the dialect and accent of the people of Northern Ireland is noticeably different from that of the majority in the Republic of Ireland, being influenced by Ulster Scots and Northern Ireland's proximity to Scotland.

 Several other languages are spoken on the island, including Shelta, a mixture of Irish, Romani and English, spoken widely by Travellers.
-Two sign languages have also been developed on the island, Northern Irish Sign Language and Irish Sign Language.
+Two sign languages have also been developed on the island, Northern Irish Sign Language and Irish Sign Language; they have quite different bases.

 Some other languages have entered Ireland with immigrants – for example, Polish is now the second most widely spoken language in Ireland after English, Irish being the third most commonly spoken language.